Learn how to prevent, check for and treat tick bites!

 • Laboratory testing is helpful if used correctly and performed with validated methods

-Most cases of lyme disease can be treated successfully with a few weeks of antibiotics.
+Most cases of Lyme disease can be treated successfully with a few weeks of antibiotics.
 If left untreated, infection can spread to joints, the heart, and the nervous system.

 Prevent tick bites and the spread of Lyme Disease: